Speak Memory (Vladimir Nabokov).

 In fact memoir is so flexible that it’s easier to define what it isn’t.

-Memoir is not an argument, or an attempt (in French: j’essai––I try) to persuade.
+Memoir is not always intended to be an argument, or an attempt (in French: j’essai––I try) to persuade, even though it often is.

 Memoir does not follow the formal essay pattern of thesis–topic–sentence-conclusion.